NSAPH-Data-Processing/spatial_aggregations_tutorial/README.md

 * What are computationally efficient options for spatial aggregations?
 * How can I perform discrete variable aggregations?

-**Example scripts and end-to-end pipelines for spatial aggregations**
+2. **Example scripts and end-to-end pipelines for spatial aggregations**

+* Python example script for spatial aggregations using rasterization (`rasterstats` package)
+* Python example script for discrete variable aggregations: climate types on the USA

 _____